 “Recipients of this award are real life examples of conservation-minded agriculture,” said Kevin McAleese, Sand County Foundation President and Chief Executive Officer.
 “These hard-working families are essential to our environment, food system and rural economy.”

 The Leopold Conservation Award Program in Utah is made possible thanks to the generous support of American Farmland Trust, Utah Farm Bureau Federation, Western AgCredit, Utah Cattlemen’s Association, Sand County Foundation, The Nature Conservancy in Utah, Producers Livestock Marketing Association, Utah Wool Growers Association, Utah Department of Agriculture and Food, and the Utah Association of Conservation Districts.

 The Utah Leopold Conservation Award will be presented at the Utah Farm Bureau Federation’s Annual Meeting in November.

 The first Utah Leopold Conservation Award recipient was selected in 2007.
-Half Circle Cross Ranch of Coalville received the award in 2020.
+Yardley Cattle Company of Beaver received the award in 2021.

 For more information on the award, visit www.leopoldconservationaward.org.

 The Leopold Conservation Award is a competitive award that recognizes landowner achievement in voluntary conservation.
 Sand County Foundation presents the award in California, Colorado, Kansas, Kentucky, Maryland, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, Wisconsin, and in New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont). www.leopoldconservationaward.org